Hi. I’m Toni Schneider. I live in San Francisco and my email is email@example.com.

 CEO / 2000 – 2002

 Uplister was a popular community-based music discovery and recommendation system.
 It allowed music fans to upload and annotate their favorite playlists and share them with other fans.
 A community of music lovers emerged, writing about their lives and the personal soundtracks that accompanied them.
-Their playlists were followed by hundreds of thousands of fans looking to discover new music.

 - Raised VC funding from August Capital and brought together a team of engineers from Silicon Valley and marketers from record labels.